Intelicolab/icinga2otel/README.md

 The credentials for Icinga or the OpenTelemetry collector may be passed via file by specifying the path to the file in `icinga_pass_file` or `collector_pass_file`, and **not** configuring `icinga_pass` or `collector_pass` otherwise.

-Additional authentication methods may be sepcified by using the option `collector_auth_type`.
+Additional authentication methods may be specified by using the option `collector_auth_type`.
 In this case the value for the `collector_pass` (or from `collector_pass_file`) will be used as the authorization parameter.  icinga2otel will construct the Authorization header with that information.
 For instance, setting `--collector_auth_type ApiKey` and `--collecor_pass tkn98765DCBA`  would set the "Authorization: ApiKey tkn9876DCBA" HTTP header when sending data to the OpenTelemetry collector system.

 ## Data and Performance Options